2024 TWI WRITING COMPETITION

 This competition is open to TWI financial members only.

-• Format: Times New Roman, 12 point, left aligned, double line spacing, indent each first line, page number top right, one space after full stop, ‘single quotations’ for dialogue, no underline, no extra line between paragraphs.
-Your entry can be submitted in a Word or PDF format.
+- Format: Times New Roman, 12 point, left aligned, 1.5 line spacing, indent each first line, page number bottom right, one space after full stop, ‘single quotations’ for dialogue, no underline, no extra line between paragraphs.
+Please submit your entry in a Word format.

-To help you format a writing template (in Word), you can download a useful guide below.
+- To help you format a writing template (in Word), you can download a useful guide – Formatting your document for competition

-Up to two entries can be submitted (there is no fee).
-Please note that by submitting entries you agree to have the work published on the TWI website.
+- ONE submission per author (there is no fee), as this makes it fair for everyone.
+Please note that by submitting you agree to have the work published on the TWI website.
 The author of the work retains their full copyright at all times.

-The winner and runners up will be announced by 1 May.
+- Deadline for submissions: Friday 15 March 2024.
+The winner and runners up will be announced at our March member meeting.

 MONTHLY COMPETITION WINNERS